-In those cases where lawyers fail to address the 529 college savings plan funds owned by one of the parents, there is a real risk of malpractice.
+In those cases where family lawyers fail to address the 529 college savings plan funds owned by one of the parents, there is a real risk of malpractice.
 The father tells you that his ex-wife withdrew all the 529 plan funds to purchase her new Porsche and take wonderful trips to Europe.
 He wants to know if he can sue under the agreement or under the Uniform Transfers to Minors Act, or UTMA.
 The family lawyer must be savvy about the difference between the UTMA accounts and trust accounts, as opposed to 529 plan accounts.
-In this hypothetical, the lawyer handling the father’s divorce failed to properly protect the interest of the father, who assumed the child’s 529 plan college funds were secure.
+In this hypothetical, the family law attorney handling the father's divorce failed to properly protect the interest of the father, who assumed the child's 529 plan college funds were secure.

 How does a 529 College Savings Plan work?

 In 1996, the United States enacted Section 529 of the Internal Revenue Code, establishing a qualified tuition program whereby states or colleges offer college savings plans.
 The purpose of the 529 plan account is to provide a vehicle to save for college in a tax-advantaged way.

 Anyone (the account owner, the beneficiary, relatives, friends, etc.) can contribute after-tax dollars to the account, where earnings grow tax-deferred while the funds remain in the account.
 Pennsylvania taxpayers will receive a state income tax deduction for any contributions to a 529 plan account, up to the annual gift tax exclusion.